T0r1nn/APLC/APLC_plugin/Thunderstore/README.md

 Install the APLC mod from the Thunderstore (you may also install the mod via the R2ModManager, Gale, or other Thunderstore alternatives).

+  **Note**: If you have an ongoing multiworld, you should use whatever version of the mod you **started with** unless you are severely impacted by a bug that was fixed in the latest version.

 Then, follow the below steps to setup the randomizer:

 ### YAML configuration